Harry Potter: Puzzles & Spells

 By joining Download.com, you agree to our Terms of Use and acknowledge the data practices in our Privacy Agreement.

-o Solve Match-3 challenges featuring the original Wizarding World characters from the Harry Potter films!
+Solve match-3 challenges featuring the original Wizarding World characters from the Harry Potter films!
 Develop your magic skills by progressing through innovative puzzle play where youll master Spells and enjoy an endless array of Daily Events that continue to delight and surprise even the most adept of puzzle experts.

 o Unlock & Upgrade Spells: Use Spells to beat puzzles by obliterating obstacles and removing hazards.
 For example, cast Wingardium Leviosa to move objects out of your way.